b1r3k/allegro-auctions-collector/README.md

 # allegro auctions collector

+Objective: to harvest auctions data from Allegro auction system (most popular one in Poland) in long time frames

 Applications allows to:
- - collect all active auctions in given category
+ - collect all active auctions in given auction category
  - update state (how many items sold, how many bids, etc.) of previously collected auctions

 The idea was to play a little bit with few concepts: